microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-datadiscoveryreport-list-uploadedstreams.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [cloudAppDiscoveryReport](../resources/security-cloudappdiscoveryreport.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a list of discovered cloud apps in the response body.

 ## Examples